JaneySprings/DotNet.Meteor/README.md

 If you encounter any issues, please check the following:

 - VSCode **Debug Console** tab should display a message about the successful connection.
-If you see the `Router stopped.` message or something similar, the connection is not established.
+If you see the `Router stopped` message or something similar, the connection is not established.
 You can try to change the **profiler port** in the **.NET Meteor** settings.

 - When profiling is started, the **Debug Console** tab should display the `Output File:` message.
-If you don't see this message and your application is not stopped at the splash screen, the profiler is not included in the application.
-You can try to **delete** the `bin` and `obj` folders in your project and try again *(often, its occurs due to the frequently changing between the profiling and debugging modes)*.
+If you don't see this message after running the app and displaying the first view (after the splash screen), try deleting the `bin` and `obj` folders and rerunning the project. *Sometimes the issue occurs when you frequently switch between the profiling and debugging modes.*

 ---